 Night of the Living Dead, 1968 -

 Produced on a budget of just $114,000, Night of the Living Dead has become a film icon, inspiring numerous sequels and remakes.
 Director George A. Romero, a former student at Carnegie Mellon University in Pittsburgh, chose nearby Butler County as the primary filming location for his first film.
 Today, the movie is preserved in the Library of Congress’s National Film Registry.
 It can be watched freely online on the movie’s Wikipedia page.

 Creepshow, 1982 -

-George A. Romero teams up with Stephen King in this comedy-horror anthology comprised of five tales starring perennial favorites and icons like Leslie Nielson, Hal Holbrook, Adrienne Barbeau, and Ted Danson.
+George A. Romero teams up with Stephen King in this comedy-horror anthology comprised of five tales starring perennial favorites like Leslie Nielson, Hal Holbrook, Adrienne Barbeau, and Ted Danson.
 Film locations include both the Pittsburgh and Philadelphia suburbs.
 Romero and King teamed up for a sequel.
 A third movie was made independently of the original creators, and went straight to video.